hazelcast/hazelcast-reference-manual/src/FAQ/FAQ.md

  <br></br>

-## How to get rid of "java.lang.OutOfMemoryError: unable to create new native thread"?
+## OOME: Unable to create new native thread?

 If you encounter an error of `java.lang.OutOfMemoryError: unable to create new native thread`, it may be caused by exceeding the available file descriptors on your operating system, especially if it is Linux.
 This exception is usually thrown on a running member, after a period of time when the thread count exhausts the file descriptor availability.